Talbot: Chrysler/Peugeot era (1979–1985)

 All former Chrysler products registered in Britain after 1 August 1979 bore the Talbot badge.
 Talbot's UK branch manufactured the Alpine, Solara, and Horizon at its aging Ryton plant in Coventry, after the British-developed cars had all been retired, except for the largest revenue source of the UK arm at that time, building CKD kits of the Hillman Hunter to be sent to Iran where they were assembled as the Peykan.

 The last remaining car produced by the Rootes group, the Chrysler (previously Hillman) Avenger, remained in production as a Talbot until the end of 1981; production of the Avenger-derived Talbot Sunbeam also ended in 1981.
 The entry-level model in the Talbot range from December 1981 onwards was the Talbot Samba, a three-door hatchback based on the Peugeot 104.

 In 1981, Peugeot began producing the Talbot Tagora, a boxy four-door saloon marketed as a rival to the Ford Granada and to the Vauxhall Carlton/Opel Rekord.
 But as sales were insufficient in both Britain and France, production ceased in 1983 after only 19,389 units were manufactured.

-At the end of 1984, the Alpine hatchback and its related Solara saloon were re-badged Minx and Rapier, depending upon specification rather than body shape.
+At the end of 1984, the Alpine hatchback and its related Solara saloon were rebadged Minx and Rapier, depending upon specification rather than body shape.
 The new names were inherited from the Rootes Group; Rootes had previously produced the Hillman Minx and Sunbeam Rapier.
 The new versions were produced until 1986.
 Former Rootes names are still revived occasionally; in 1982, there was a Talbot Solara "Sceptre" model, the name being inherited from the Humber Sceptre which was produced between 1963 and 1976.